YassinEldeeb/create-prisma-generator/dev.to/blogs/create-prisma-generator/content.md

 ## Getting Started

-Now that you've a high level overview of what a prisma generator is, lets discuss the hello world prisma generator you'll get when using create-prisma-generator CLI 💪
+Now that you've a high level overview of what a prisma generator is, let's discuss the hello world prisma generator you'll get when using create-prisma-generator CLI 💪

 I made it so that it requires the least amount of effort to start developing your own prisma generator.